onooinc-code/SoulyCore/docs/v2_Cognitive_Architecture/04_CA_Code_Governance.md

 │   ├── api/
 │   └── ...
 ├── components/                 // UI Components (unchanged)
-├── core/                       // NEW: Core Business Logic │   ├── ingestion/
+├── core/                       // Core Business Logic
-│   │   └── ingestion.ts
-│   ├── llm/
+│   ├── llm/                    // LLM Abstraction Layer
 │   │   ├── providers/
 │   │   │   └── gemini.ts
 │   │   ├── types.ts
 │   │   └── index.ts
-│   └── memory/
+│   ├── memory/                 // Memory Module Implementations
-│       ├── modules/
+│   │   ├── modules/
-│       │   ├── episodic.ts
+│   │   │   ├── episodic.ts
-│       │   └── semantic.ts
+│   │   │   ├── semantic.ts
-│       ├── pipelines/
-│       │   ├── context_assembly.ts
+│   │   │   ├── structured.ts
-│       │   └── memory_extraction.ts
+│   │   │   └── working.ts
-│       └── types.ts
+│   │   └── types.ts
+│   └── pipelines/              // High-level Orchestrators
+│       ├── context_assembly.ts
+│       └── memory_extraction.ts
 ├── docs/
-├── lib/                        // Legacy business logic (to be deprecated) └── public/
+├── lib/                        // Legacy helpers & DB connection (partially deprecated) └── public/
 ```

 ### 2. Deprecation & Migration Strategy

-The existing logic within `lib/gemini-server.ts`, `lib/pinecone.ts`, and the primary API routes are now considered **DEPRECATED**.
-They will be replaced using a gradual and safe refactoring strategy.
+The business logic formerly located in `lib/gemini-server.ts`, `lib/pinecone.ts`, and within the primary API routes is now considered **DEPRECATED**.
+The migration to the new Core Engine has been completed.

-1.  **Build Core Services:** The new `core/` directory will be built out independently with its own modules, pipelines, and tests.
+1.  **Core Services Built:** The `core/` directory has been fully implemented with its own modules, pipelines, and types.
-2.  **Incremental Refactoring:** Existing API routes in `app/api/` will be refactored one by one.
-Instead of creating a separate `/v2/` namespace, the logic inside each existing route (e.g., `app/api/chat/route.ts`) will be updated to call the new, corresponding services from the `core/` directory.
+2.  **API Routes Refactored:** Existing API routes in `app/api/` (e.g., `app/api/chat/route.ts`) have been updated to be lightweight wrappers that call the new, corresponding services from the `core/` directory.
-3.  **Decommission Legacy Code:** As an API route is successfully migrated to use the new core services, the old business logic it previously relied on in the `lib/` directory will be marked as deprecated and eventually removed once no other routes depend on it.
-This ensures a controlled, gradual migration with minimal risk.
+3.  **Legacy Code Decommissioned:** The old, monolithic business logic has been removed from the API routes.
+Some helpers may remain in `lib/` but are slated for eventual removal.

 ### 3. TypeScript Policy

-Strictness and clarity are mandatory for the new core engine.
+Strictness and clarity are mandatory for the core engine.

-*   **Strict Mode:** The project's `tsconfig.json` will continue to enforce `"strict": true`.
+*   **Strict Mode:** The project's `tsconfig.json` enforces `"strict": true`.
-*   **No Implicit `any`:** The `"noImplicitAny": true` rule will be strictly enforced.
+*   **No Implicit `any`:** The `"noImplicitAny": true` rule is strictly enforced.
-*   **Centralized Types:** All shared types and interfaces for the Cognitive Engine **must** be defined in `core/memory/types.ts`.
-This creates a single source of truth for our data structures.
+*   **Centralized Types:** All shared types and interfaces for the Cognitive Engine are defined in `core/memory/types.ts` and `core/llm/types.ts`.
 *   **Naming Conventions:**
-    *   Interfaces and Types: `PascalCase` (e.g., `interface IBrainConfig`).
+    *   Interfaces and Types: `PascalCase` (e.g., `interface IBrain`).
     *   Functions, Variables, and Methods: `camelCase` (e.g., `function assembleContext()`).
-*   **JSDoc Comments:** All exported functions and class methods within the `core/` directory **must** be preceded by a JSDoc block explaining its purpose, parameters (`@param`), and return value (`@returns`).
+*   **JSDoc Comments:** All exported functions and class methods within the `core/` directory are preceded by JSDoc blocks explaining their purpose, parameters (`@param`), and return value (`@returns`).

 ### 4. Error Handling Protocol

 Standardized error handling is critical for a robust backend.

-1.  **Custom Error Classes:** A new file, `core/errors.ts`, will define custom error classes that extend the base `Error` class (e.g., `MemoryModuleError`, `LLMProviderError`, `PipelineError`).
-2.  **Service-Level Throwing:** Core services (`core/`) must **throw** these custom errors when an operation fails.
-They should not handle the error and return `null` or `undefined`.
+1.  **Service-Level Throwing:** Core services (`core/`) **throw** standard `Error` objects when an operation fails.
+They do not silently handle errors and return `null`.
-3.  **API-Level Catching:** The API route handlers in `app/api/` are responsible for wrapping all calls to core services in `try...catch` blocks.
+2.  **API-Level Catching:** The API route handlers in `app/api/` are responsible for wrapping all calls to core services in `try...catch` blocks.
-4.  **Standardized Response:** When an error is caught, the API route must log the full error internally and return a standardized JSON error response to the client with a relevant HTTP status code.
+3.  **Standardized Response:** When an error is caught, the API route logs the full error internally and returns a standardized JSON error response to the client with a relevant HTTP status code and detailed error message.
 Example:
     ```json
     {
+      "error": "Internal Server Error",
-      "error": {
+      "details": {
-        "code": "CONTEXT_ASSEMBLY_FAILED",
         "message": "Failed to retrieve data from semantic memory."
       }
     }